hypergraphql/hypergraphql/README.md

 - *graphql.port*: the address of the port at thich the GraphQL server and GraphiQL interface are initiated
 - *graphql.path*: the relative URL of the GraphQL server
 - *graphql.graphiql*: the relative URL of the GraphiQL UI

-## Schema and context

-To set up a HyperGraphQL server one only needs to provide a basic GraphQL type schema and its mapping to the RDF vocabulary of the target SPARQL endpoints, as explained below.
-The complete wiring is done automatically on initiating the server.

-## Execution

-To minimise the number of return trips between HyperGraphQL server and RDF stores, the original GraphQL query is translated into the smallest number of SPARQL CONSTRUCT queries necessary to fetch all the relevant RDF data.
-The data is then further transformed into proper GraphQL responses locally, by the HyperGraphQL server.
-If the query requests data from a single SPARQL endpoint, only one SPARQL CONSTRUCT query is issued.

 ## Schema